-There are dozens of different types of sweets from traditional and quirky to more familiar international brands. if you want more then seek out a traditional "Sweet Shop", most small towns and upwards in size will have one.
+There are dozens of different types of sweets from traditional and quirky, to more familiar international brands. if you want more then seek out a traditional "Sweet Shop", most small towns and upwards in size will have one.

 Duchy of Cornwall originals:

-A kind of jam made from citrus fruits and containing thin slivers of softened peel, though peel-less versions are also available.
-Most commonly, Spanish Seville oranges are used to make marmalade.
-It has a sweet/tart flavour with the pieces of peel giving extra texture, it is usually eaten at breakfast on toast so you'll almost certainly be able to sample it during your stay here as it will be provided at the table.
+A kind of jam (jelly) made from citrus fruits and containing thin slivers of softened peel, though peel-less versions are also available.
+Most commonly Spanish Seville oranges are used to make marmalade.
+It has a sweet/tart flavour with the pieces of peel giving extra texture, it is usually eaten at breakfast on toast (usually over a thin spread of butter) so you'll almost certainly be able to sample it during your stay here as it will be provided at the table.

-Britain produces over 700 different types of cheese of a whole range of different types but is most famous for cheddar which originated in the Somerset village of the same name in about the 12th century if not earlier.
-So if you want to take some cheese home go for cheddar.
-Avoid the cheaper industrially produced cheese, you want some aged or vintage cheddar from a smaller produced to get the best, these are at the stronger or sharper end of the taste scale, cheese counters will often let you have a small piece to try.
+Britain produces over 700 different types of cheese of a whole range of different sorts but is most famous for cheddar which originated in the Somerset village of the same name in about the 12th century if not earlier.
+If you want to take some cheese home make sure at least some of it is cheddar, there are many different local varieties of it.
+Avoid the cheaper industrially produced cheese, you want some aged or vintage cheddar from a smaller producer to get the best, these are at the stronger or sharper end of the taste scale (and possibly beyond the taste scale you are used to) cheese counters will often let you have a small piece to try.

-A great favourite is butter shortbread, made with butter (I bet you guessed that), cheaper shortcake is made with vegetable fat.
-There are a number of different shapes, petticoat tails which are circular with marked segments, scotty dogs, stars, other animal shapes, Christmas shapes etc. The cheapest in terms of weight per unit cost are the simple fingers which are made to the same recipe and taste exactly the same but are a bit less special to receive.
+A great favourite is crumbly and delicious butter shortbread, made with butter (I bet you guessed that), cheaper shortcake is made with vegetable fat.
+There are a number of different shapes, petticoat tails which are circular with marked segments, scotty dogs, stars, animal shapes, Christmas shapes etc. The cheapest in terms of weight per unit cost are the simple fingers which are made to the same recipe and taste exactly the same but are a bit less special to receive.

 As gifts, unless you have a particular favourite, there are tins and boxes of assorted biscuits at different price points and levels of poshness.

-Chutney's and pickles:
+Chutneys and pickles: